wuwbobo2021/figrid-board/README.md

 If you have failed to build it on Windows MinGW, please report the problem.

 ## TODO
-This list is for those who are willing to improbe this program.
+This list is for those who are willing to improve this program.
 I will not do these things in a long time.

 1. Communication with external engines (like AlphaGomoku: <https://github.com/MaciejKozarzewski/AlphaGomoku>).
 2. Implementation of Renju and Swap2 rule for this program;